How Expensive is Ksamil? What to Expect for Your Trip

 Instant delivery.
 Compatible with any device.

-Eating & Drinking in Ksamil
+Eating & drinking in Ksamil

-Albanian cuisine is both flavorful and budget-friendly.
-In Ksamil, a typical meal at a local restaurant ranges from Β£5 to Β£15 per person.
+Albanian cuisine is both flavourful and budget-friendly.
+In Ksamil, a typical meal at a local restaurant ranges from €6 to €17 per person.
 Seafood dishes, a local speciality, might be on the higher end, but they are worth every penny.

-We spent Β£58 in three days on food and drinks, which included:
+We spent €67 in three days on food and drinks, which included:

 • A delicious shrimp pasta and pepperoni pizza at Bar Restorant Luna (highly recommend for sunset!)